lsoft/NestedUnitTests/README.md

 ## How to try

+- Open your Visual Studio 2019 and waits for `NestedUnitTests` Vsix finished its loading.
-- Create a new class library for netcore or net5/6 (with SDK style csproj)
+- Create a new C# class library.
-- Click RMB on project node in Solution Explorer and choose [Prepare project for nested unit tests](1.png)
+- **If you are using SDK style project**: click RMB on project node in Solution Explorer and choose [Prepare project for nested unit tests](1.png)
 - Click RMB on C# file node in Solution Explorer and choose [Add unit tests](2.png)
 - New C# file with the unit test can now be opened under the [file you choosed](3.png).